akinuri/software-development-concepts/README.md

 ## Update <sub><sup>(2021-01-14)</sup></sub>

-It's been almost a month since I started this repo, and it's getting bigger by the day.
+It's been a month since I started this repo, and it's getting bigger by the day.
 I had many links to resources in my hard drive and in browser bookmarks.
 I've started collecting them all in one place.
 So this (repo) might get bigger than I expected.
 It's not strictly related to software development anymore.
 I mean, it has (or will) become more encompassing.
 Therefore, it might require a rename later. ...
 Computer Science?